-If you’re looking at the US or UK for university, then you had better know where the IB matters, and the scores you need to get in!
+If you’re looking at top universities in the US or UK, it's important to know where the IB matters and what scores you need to gain admission to world-leading univerisites.

 What is the IB?

-There are four programs catering to students from ages three to 19, but the one you need to know about is the IB Diploma Program (DP), which is a two-year “pre-university” course that students start in their second last year of high school.
+There are four programs catering to students from ages 3 to 19, but the IB Diploma Program (DP) is by far the most popular, which is a two-year “pre-university” course that students start in their second-to-last year of high school.